hb9ssb/trx-control/README.md

 plain sockets and can optionally listen for WebSocket connections.
 It supports both IPv4 and IPv6.

-The actual transceiver control is done using protocol drivers written in the Lua programming language.
-Definitions for specific transceivers are written in the YAML text format.

-This way new transceivers can easily be supported by supplying a corresponding protocol driver and transceiver defintion.
+Transceivers are controlled using protocol drivers written in the Lua programming language.
+Properties of a specific transceiver are define in the YAML format.
+New transceivers can easily be added by adding a corresponding protocol driver and a transceiver defintion.

 See https://lua.org and https://lua.msys.ch for more information on Lua.